 On April 30, 2020, the Alberta government released a phased approach to reopening Alberta’s economy while still following public health guidelines and some restrictions.
-Alberta’s economy will gradually reopen with Stage 1 expected to start as early as May 14.
-At this point there are no specific dates for Stage 2 or 3.
+Alberta’s economy has gradually begun to reopen and will enter Stage 2 on June 12th.

 Read the provincial plan, Opening soon: Alberta’s relaunch strategy, here.